-At any time, unitholders may convert their units into those of another sub-fund or unit class.
+At any time, unitholders may convert their units into those of another unit class within the same sub-fund, and/or may convert their units into those of another sub-fund.
 Conversion orders are subject to the same procedures as the issue and redemption of units.